splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-tagger-processor.rst

 ---------------------------

-To activate the Kubernetes attributes processor, add ``resource`` to the ``processors`` section of your configuration file, as shown in the following example, which contains a list of extracted metadata, Kubernetes annotations and labels, and an association list:
+To activate the Kubernetes attributes processor, add ``resource`` to the ``processors`` section of your configuration file.

+The following example contains a list of extracted metadata, Kubernetes annotations and labels, and an association list:

 .. code:: yaml